Exclusive - China's Xi lauds Britain for 'visionary' openness, prods others to emulate

 Xi's visit comes amid debate in Britain and many other Western countries over what is the best way to engage with a Communist-ruled China that has grown more influential economically and diplomatically, but which maintains stances in areas from human rights to the South China Sea that are often at odds with those widely held in the West.

-Such tensions were on display when Xi visited the United States last month, with friction over issues from cyber theft to China's maritime disputes with its neighbours at the centre of discussions.
+Such tensions were on display when Xi visited the United States last month, with friction over issues from cyber theft to China's maritime disputes with its neighbors at the center of discussions.

 Xi's visit to Britain, during which he and his wife Peng Liyuan will stay at Buckingham Palace as guests of Queen Elizabeth II, is expected to be much warmer, with Xi saying it could be the start of a "golden time" in bilateral relations.